 Asset refinancing is a financial product that falls under the asset finance umbrella.
 It is an incredibly useful tool that allows businesses to free up equity held within fixed assets of a high value such as machinery or equipment.

-Many business owners do not realise that asset financing and refinancing is an option, meaning large amounts of capital are tied up in expensive assets that could be better utilised elsewhere.
+Many business owners do not realise that asset refinancing is an option, meaning large amounts of capital are tied up in expensive assets that could be better utilised elsewhere.

 But what exactly is asset refinancing?
 When can businesses benefit from it?
 And is there a difference from asset financing?
 Read on to learn all about how these financial products could help your business raise capital.

 How does asset refinancing work?

 Much like securing capital through asset-based lending, asset refinancing allows you to get credit that is secured against fixed assets owned by your business.
 This means that should you fail to make payments on time, the lender can remove said assets to cover the cost.

 Asset refinancing is a popular way for businesses to release cash, should there be a need for it elsewhere in the company.
 When applying, the lender needs to know the details of any asset being used.
 This includes how it is used, its current value and rate of depreciation.
 Usually, the lender will send a surveyor out to confirm these details before finalising the contract.

 Crucially, when you receive the funds you will be transferring ownership of these assets to the lender.
 Whilst they now own the asset, you will still be able to use it without any interruption.
 When the debt is cleared, ownership is returned.